KyleM157/jettywatch/_posts/2025-12-04-Forecast-Note.md

 Courtesy of tropicaltidbits.com

 That there is the GEFS ensemble forecast for 12/12, showing a well put-together jetstream south of NJ, roughly over the border of VA and NC.
-This is an ideal strorm track for our region.
+This is an ideal storm track for our region.
 I'm seeing a few instances of that pattern over the GFS 16 day forecast window.
 Hopefully this is the start of a pattern that puts more swell producing systems in our swell window rather than north of it.

 ## What's to Come